Berneau/moodify/README.md

 # Moodify
-Side-project just for fun to play with an weather api.
+Side-project just for fun to play with a weather api.